-Thursday night's (Nov.
-7) The Tonight Show Starring Jimmy Fallon opened with the host decked out in UT burnt orange and visiting Austin's Hole in the Wall.
+The Nov.
+7, 2019 episode of The Tonight Show Starring Jimmy Fallon opened with the host decked out in UT burnt orange and visiting Austin's Hole in the Wall.
 There he's met with a room full of UT Austin students.
 Being from New York, Fallon has to prove his cred and belief that "Texas is more than just a word on a shirt that I bought at the airport 20 minutes ago."
 Beyond sharing his love for the Austin-filmed Friday Night Lights, Fallon prepared an epic ode to all things Texas, including brisket, Bevo, Sixth Street, giant belt buckles, boots, tacos and drinking Lone Star beer.
 Fallon even included a tribute to the unofficial Lone Star State ambassador, actor Matthew McConaughey, with an "alright, alright, alright" reference.

 Read More: The 10 Best Television Shows Set in Texas

 Fallon's visit marked the first time the NBC late night talk show taped on a college campus.
-The show also included a trap version of "The Eyes of Texas" by rapper Gucci Mane.

 KXAN Austin reports that 3,000 people attended the show's taping at Bass Concert Hall.